-in WILLIMANTIC Café Live (Café Live is now Café Dead) ALL VEGAN
+in WILLIMANTIC Café Live (Café Live is now Café Dead) ALL VEGAN Darn!
+THIS RESTAURANT CLOSED DOWN MARCH 2010, a loss to the miniscule vegan community

-Darn!
-THIS RESTAURANT CLOSED DOWN MARCH 2010, a loss to the miniscule vegan community Opened December 2009, everything WAS very promising about this new restaurant in town, except for its town.
+Opened December 2009, everything WAS very promising about this new restaurant in town, except for its town.
 Willimantic hosts many outstanding features, such as my beloved vegetarian Willimantic Food Coop, a community arts center, the (now disbanded) commune-like Wrench in the Works, an indispensable head shop, for three years until January 2010 a hemp clothing shop, and an intermittently open used bookstore.
-Nevertheless Willimantic is a pizza and burger town, and i wondered about the wisdom of opening an all-raw and all-vegan café in Willimantic, as not even New Haven was able to support Ahimsa, an all-vegan though only half-raw restaurant.
-As her gourmet style of raw foods was very labor intensive and time consuming and therefore relatively expensive for Willimantic, the owner/chef, to survive financially, sorely needed to expand to cook foods too.
-She indeed did start out offering roasted coffee, a not do drugs, because after all this is Willimantic, the heroin den of Connecticut.
+Nevertheless Willimantic is a pizza and burger town, and i wondered about the wisdom of opening an all-raw and all-vegan café in Willimantic, as not even New Haven was able to support Ahimsa, an all-vegan tough only half-raw restaurant.
+As her gournet style of raw foods was very labor intensive and time consuming and therefore relatively expensive for Willimantic, the owner/chef, to survive financially, sorely needed to expand to cook foods too.
+She indeed did start out offering roasted coffee, a nod to drugs, because after all this is Willimantic, the heroin den of Connecticut.
 And even if she had added dairy for the café to survive, a lesson exemplified by the longtime vegan It's Only Natural, then i would have wished that she added dairy too.
 But my lament is too late.
 The cafe offered promise to be the most nourishing and, if your taste buds had not been corrupted by salt and sugar and oil and vinegar (the four staples of even vegans in America), the best tasting (except for some dishes with excessive salt) vegan food provided by any restaurant east of the Connecticut River.
 (ION along its shore is on its west bank.)
 But as of early March 2010, a mere 3 months after opening, it closed.
-I confess that i forecast its doom from the start, but i was optimistic and predicted it would last one year.
+I confess that i forecast its doom from the start, but i was optimistic and predicted it would last one years.
 Yet during its third month it already was closing for the day several hours before posted, and closing entire days seemingly on whim.
 All new restaurant closed several hours earlier than posted.
-Had the owner simply shortened h in NEW HAVEN:
+Had the owner simply shortened her hours to fit reality, her enthusiastic and faithful customers would not have lost t in NEW HAVEN:

-Ahimsa ALL VEGAN Dam!
+Ahimsa ALL VEGAN Darn!
 THIS RESTAURANT CLOSED DOWN OCT 2009